 The Efficacy of Hypochlorous Acid

 Hypochlorous acid (HOCl) is a safe yet highly effective EPA-registered, hospital-grade disinfectant.
-Its broad spectrum efficacy, rapid kill and exceptional safety profile make it a superior alternative to harsh solutions like quaternary ammonium formulations, bleach, peroxide, peracetic acid and various types of alcohols.
+Its broad spectrum efficacy, rapid action, and exceptional safety profile make it a superior alternative to harsh solutions like quaternary ammonium formulations, bleach, peroxide, peracetic acid, and various types of alcohols.

-HOCl eliminates a wide range of pathogens including bacteria, viruses, fungi and spores.
-It is the most effective and efficient form of chlorine for disinfection — 80-100x more powerful than bleach.
-At the same time, its near neutral pH is the same as human tears, which makes it gentle and prevents it from breaking down surfaces.
+HOCl is effective against a wide range of microorganisms including bacteria, viruses, fungi, and spores on environmental surfaces.
+It is the most effective and efficient form of chlorine for surface disinfection — 80 to 100 times more powerful than bleach.
+At the same time, its near-neutral pH is the same as human tears, which makes it gentle and prevents it from breaking down surfaces.

-Nontoxic and environmentally friendly, HOCl is naturally produced by white blood cells in all mammals to fight off infection.
-It is currently approved by the FDA and EPA for widespread use in applications such as no-rinse food sanitization, water treatment, skincare products, eyecare products and wound care products.
+Nontoxic and environmentally friendly, HOCl is naturally produced by white blood cells in all mammals.
+It is currently approved by the FDA and EPA for widespread use in applications such as no-rinse food sanitization, water treatment, skincare products, eyecare products, and wound care products.

 This product has been tested according to EPA standards for Hospital-Grade Disinfection.
-Additionally, this product qualifies for emerging viral pathogen claims per the EPA’s “Guidance for Registrants: Process for Making Claims Against Emerging Viral Pathogens not on EPA-Registered Disinfectant Labels’ when used in accordance with the appropriate use directions.
+This product also qualifies for emerging viral claims per the EPA’s guidance for registrants when used in accordance with the appropriate use directions.

 Blog